test

 For example: do we say sh! o! p! says shop where sh! is short and voiced or do we say shhh o! p! where shhh is continued & unvoiced?

-We at Fitzroy Readers do not take a hard line, but include alternative approaches, used by different teachers.
-Some teachers use phonetic sounds for children who are learning to speak English, and traditional for children who can already pronounce the words they are learning to read.
+We at Fitzroy Readers do not take a hard line, but include alternative approaches, used by different educators.
+Some educators use phonetic sounds for students who are learning to speak English, and standard for students who can already pronounce the words they are learning to read.

-In our Fitzroy Sounds package, which teaches beginners the basic sounds of the letters, we include two audio options: one using the short and voiced style and the other using continued and unvoiced sounds where possible.
-We let teachers choose according to their preference, or according to their students’ needs.
+In our Fitzroy Sounds package, which teaches beginners the basic sounds of the letters, we include two audio options: one using the short and voiced (standard) style and the other using continued and unvoiced (phonetic) sounds where possible.
+We let educators choose according to their preference, or according to their students’ needs.

 The science of phonetics carefully isolates the sounds of each word.
 The f sound is, on its own, continuous and unvoiced: fff.
-When teaching children who do not speak English at home, it helps to follow phonetics and slowly sound out the word fish as fff i shhh.
-This requires their close attention.
+When teaching English as an additional language, it helps to follow phonetics and slowly sound out the word fish as fff i shhh.
+This requires close attention.
 Beware, fff sounds very much the same as thhh.
-The children need to see the teacher’s face.
-With native English speakers, who already know how to say fish, some teachers find it easier to say f! i sh! – very audible in a classroom.
-These children, who already speak the word fish, will never mispronounce fish.
-While phonetics is the precise science of speech sounds, phonics is the practical art of teaching children how to convert the written word most efficiently to the spoken word.
+With first-language English speakers, who already know how to say fish, some educators find it easier to say f! i sh! – very audible in a classroom.
+These students, who already speak the word fish, will never mispronounce fish.
+While phonetics is the precise science of speech sounds, phonics is the practical art of teaching students how to convert the written word most efficiently to the spoken word.